 Nikki has two dogs and a cat.
 Blaze, a Cavalier King Charles Spaniel often accompanies Nikki to work at Valleywide.
 He really does think he's king!
 Nikki spends a lot of her free time running.
 She has participated in some local 5K runs too.
 Nikki enjoys hiking with her dogs, dog training, reading, writing and crafts.

 Kim Miner is a long-time employee at Valleywide Veterinary Services.
 She started working at Valleywide in 1991 when it was Cornwall Large Animal Clinic.
 She is the office manager and keeps things running as smoothly as possible.
 Kim was born and raised in Brandon, Vermont.
 She and her husband Jim owned a small dairy farm with registered Holsteins.
 Kim is quite familiar with the operations of a dairy farm and how to care for cattle.
 Her knowledge of the dairy business is essential to running the daily operations of a large animal veterinary clinic.

 Kim has two sons, Adam and Aaron and three grandchildren.
 She was a 4-H Dairy leader and the family showed cattle.
 In her spare time, Kim enjoys camping, gardening, photography and spending time with family and friends.

 Jennifer joined Valleywide in 2017.
 She was born and raised in Norwell, Massachusetts and active in 4-H. She had two horses.
 Jennifer married the Navy and lived in Japan for three years.
-She has traveled all over the world.
 Jennifer has worked in the newspaper and magazine publishing industry for thirty years.
 She has been writing and publishing children's books and writing for children's magazines for about 20 years with 40 published books.
-Jennifer has two children, Eric and Emma and one grandchild.
+Jennifer has two children, Eric and Emma and one grandson.